cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 **Tasks and questions:**

   - Identify the most important uncertainties using the impacts tool.
-  - In the plot, some parameters do not show a pull, but rather just a numerical value - why?
+  - In the plot, some parameters do not show a fitted value of the nuisance parameter relative to the input uncertainty, but rather just a numerical value - why?

 ### C: Post-fit distributions
 Another thing the `FitDiagnostics` mode can help us with is visualising the distributions we are fitting, and the uncertainties on those distributions, both before the fit is performed ("pre-fit") and after ("post-fit").
 The pre-fit can give us some idea of how well our uncertainties cover any data-MC discrepancy, and the post-fit if discrepancies remain after the fit to data (as well as possibly letting us see the presence of a significant signal!).